 By Matt Fickenworth, Account Associate

 Haley and Hanna Cavinder are twin basketball stars at Fresno State University.
-And their agent says they’re on the cusp of securing $1 million in endorsements by July.
+And their agent says they’re on the cusp of securing https://gorasor.com/big-woman-dating-site/ by July.
 With the passing of the NIL policy, a new crop of influencers is on the horizon for marketers.

-For an institution that has been highly criticized for not allowing their athletes to be paid (even Barack Obama had something to say), the NCAA changed course last year with NIL.
+For an institution that has been highly criticized for not allowing their athletes to be paid (huntsville al hookups), the NCAA changed course last year with NIL.
 So, what is NIL?
 Essentially, it refers to the right of collegiate athletes to monetize and profit from their personal brand, consisting of their Name, Image, and Likeness (NIL).
 While it opens up opportunities for these athletes to promote themselves, it also opens up opportunities for brand partnerships and promotions across the country.

 Before the policy, student athletes could not endorse any commercial product or service – whether they were paid or not.
-Now, collegiate athletes can start making money using their influence (depending on the state), and schools are trying their best to inform their athletes.
+Now, collegiate athletes can start making money using their influence (my dates site), and schools are trying their best to inform their athletes.
 Many Division 1 schools are introducing NIL training: how to present yourself on social media, how to talk with brands, and how to navigate the NIL process.
 Schools are also protecting their own lucrative relationships with corporate partners, such as food, apparel, healthcare agreements – and often times don’t allow athletes to work with competing brands.

 Social media is king.